Polygraphs of finite derivation type: Low-dimensional categories and polygraphs

-such that the following relations are satisfied: \begin{itemize} \item for every $0$-cells $x$, $y$ and $z$ and every $1$-cells $u:x\fl y$ and $v:y\fl z$ of~$\C$,
+such that the following relations are satisfied: \begin{itemize} \item for all $0$-cells~$x$, $y$ and~$z$ and all $1$-cells $u:x\fl y$ and $v:y\fl z$ of~$\C$,

-\item for every $0$-cell $x$ of $\C$,
+\item for every $0$-cell~$x$ of~$\C$,

-\end{itemize} We often just write $F(x)$ for $F_0(x)$ and $F(u)$ for $F_{x,y}(u)$.
-A functor~$F$ is a \emph{monomorphism} (resp. an \emph{epimorphism}, resp. an \emph{isomorphism}) if the map $F_0$ and each map $F_{x,y}$ is an injection (resp. a surjection, resp. a bijection).
+\end{itemize} We often just write~$F(x)$ for~$F_0(x)$ and~$F(u)$ for $F_{x,y}(u)$.
+A functor~$F$ is an \emph{isomorphism} if the map~$F_0$ and each map~$F_{x,y}$ is a bijection.
+We denote by~$\id_{\C}$ the identity functor on~$\C$.
 Morphisms of monoids are exactly the functors between the corresponding categories with one $0$-cell.